Rocky Mountain PBS: Programming

 Rocky Mountain PBS produces several local programs, such as the weekly Colorado State of Mind, Arts District and the seasonal Colorado Experience.
 However, the network has focused much of its production efforts on local documentaries, which often take months or years to produce.
 Many of these documentaries (such as La Raza de Colorado, Jewel of the Rockies, The Arkansas River: From Leadville to Lamar and Urban Rez have earned multiple Emmy Awards over the years.

 Satellite stations KRMJ and KTSC occasionally break away from the KRMA feed to provide programming targeted for their respective communities, and each station airs separate local promotions and underwriting.
-KRMU is a full-time satellite of KRMJ, while KRMZ is a full-time satellite of KRMA.
+KRMU is a full-time satellite of KRMJ.
+KRMZ was a full-time satellite of KRMA until its sale in 2026.
 Citing costs at each station, Rocky Mountain PBS applied for and received waivers of the FCC's main studio rule, which requires that each full-service station maintain a main studio within its local service area.